How we can help you

 - 01522 78 21 11 (for people under 18 with a disability)

-Please ask for the customer service unit and tell them you would like an assessment for adaptations to your home.
+Please ask for the customer service unit and ask for an assessment for adaptations to your home.
 The customer service unit will ask you for some details (for example, your name and address and what type of disability you or any members of your household have).
 They will arrange for an occupational therapist to visit you at home.

 The occupational therapist may be able to help you with minor aids or equipment that won't cost you anything.
 If you need more complicated adaptations the occupational therapist will send us a referral form.
 We will then write to tell you what will happen next.